I'm Real: Music video

-The second music video features a variety of settings including a dilapidated house, swimming pool and basketball court.
-Meyers stated that: "I was really up to capturing the less polished version of the two.
-The Murder Inc. crew at that time was all about having a good time, and I think Jennifer certainly was infected by that energy as well."
-Ja Rule described the process of making the remix and filming the video as a "the fastest turnaround probably ever for a record.
-From the time the record was written to video, it was a two-day spin.
-It was done that fast."
-The pink velour Juicy Couture tracksuit worn by Lopez in the Murder remix video became iconic according to Vogue.
-CNN's Marianna Cerini noted that the tracksuit "created a craze -- and one of the most ubiquitous looks of the decade", with Vogue crediting the music video with putting Juicy Couture, previously a "little-known LA-based brand", "firmly on the map".
-Complex magazine wrote that the video "completely dominated TRL and pretty much all of MTV with a visual that perfectly encapsulated the '00s aesthetic of a Juicy sweatsuit and big sunglasses."

-The Murder remix version won the award for Best Hip-Hop Video at the 2002 MTV Video Music Awards.

-Original version

-The original video for "I'm Real" begins with Lopez driving down a highway on a motorcycle, passing various smiling children, who stop what they are doing and run after her.
+The music video for "I'm Real" begins with Lopez driving down a highway on a motorcycle, passing various smiling children, who stop what they are doing and run after her.
 Lopez is also seen at a gas station, where she stops and proceeds to walk into the town.
 Several more people gaze at her as she walks through the town, and she is later seen eating ice cream with children, until she gets back onto her motorcycle and drives back down the highway.
 A string of children are running after her, and the music stops as she steps up onto a stage set on a hillside; where she goes into a dance-break to "More Bounce to the Ounce" by Zapp.
 These scenes feature Lopez's second husband, Cris Judd, as a back-up dancer.
 For the rest of the video, Lopez continues to sing, dance and entertain the crowd on stage as the crowd watch in pleasure.
 The video also features cameo appearances by Ja Rule and Travis Fimmel.